henkelmax/config-builder/readme.md

         .path(Paths.get("config.properties")) // The path to the config file .keepOrder(true) // Whether the config should keep the order of the entries - Enabled by default .removeUnused(true) // Whether the config should remove entries that were not defined in the builder - Enabled by default
-        .strict(true) // Whether the config should be strict (compliant to Javas Properties class) - Enabled by default .saveAfterBuild(true) // Whether the config should be saved after building - Enabled by default .build();
+        .strict(true) // Whether the config should be strict (compliant to Javas Properties implementation) - Enabled by default
+        .saveAfterBuild(true) // Whether the config should be saved after building - Enabled by default .build();